hhuynh15/hhuynh15.github.io/_posts/2022-11-05-lets-build-a-home-server-rack.md

 - Ping test: Use the `ping` command to test connectivity between the virtual machines and the physical network.
 - Traceroute: Use the `traceroute` command to determine the path taken by packets from the source to the destination.
-- VLAN Configuration: Verify that the VLANs are configured correctly on the switches by using the `show vlan` command on Cisco switches and `show interfaces [interface_name] switchport` command on Juniper switches.
+- VLAN Configuration: Verify that the VLANs are configured correctly on the switches by using the `show vlan` command on Cisco switches.
 - Firewall rules: Verify that the firewall rules are configured correctly on the virtual machines and switches.
 - Router Configuration: Verify that the routing protocols, such as OSPF and BGP, are configured correctly on the routers and switches.
 You can use the `show ip route` command on Cisco routers to verify the routing information.
 - Virtual Machine Configuration: Verify that the virtual machines are configured correctly and that they can communicate with each other and the physical network.